 A tumor and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the treatment process.
 People often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, children who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+In fact, people who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy and surgery.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, or surgery.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell the doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell the doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-A remission can be temporary or permanent.
-This uncertainty leads many patients and families to feel worried or anxious that the tumor will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the tumor returning.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, your child’s doctor will talk with you about treatment options.
-Often the treatment plan will include the therapies described above (such as chemotherapy) but may be used in a different combination or given at a different pace.
-A recurrent tumor may be treated with paclitaxel (Taxol), ifosfamide (Cyfos, Ifex, Ifosfamidum), and carboplatin (Paraplat, Paraplatin, Becenum).
+Often, the treatment plan will include the treatments described above, such as chemotherapy, but may be used in a different combination or given at a different pace.
+A recurrent tumor may be treated with carboplatin (Paraplat, Paraplatin, Becenum), ifosfamide (Cyfos, Ifex, Ifosfamidum), and paclitaxel (Taxol).
 Bone marrow/stem cell transplantation or radiation therapy may also be used.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 When a tumor recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.